-If “John Trucker” has a $1,000 invoice amount and sells it to ABC Factoring at a 2% rate, you would expect to receive $980 for the invoice.
+If “John Trucker” has a $1,000 invoice and sells it to ABC Factoring at a 2% rate, you would expect to receive $980 for the invoice.
 But did he remember to ask about their factoring fee structure before signing up?
 Does he even understand the payment terms?
 ABC Factoring charges a $5 invoice submission fee and a $15 invoice processing fee.
 Now he’ll only receive $960 for his invoice, turning that 2% rate into 4%.
-This does not include the same-day advance fee, setup costs, ELD transaction fees, or aging fees.
+This does not include the same-day advance fee, setup costs, required reserves, ELD transaction fees, or aging fees.
 Soon he will be running himself ragged simply to keep his business going.
 No one likes wasting money on fees.

 Don’t fall victim to the “teaser” lower rates.
 Sometimes this rate only remains good if the invoice pays within a very short amount of time, then jumps up before your customer pays within their standard terms.
 The next time you are comparing factors, ask questions to find the TRUE COST of their program.